Interzone (magazine): Contents and reception

+Gardner Dozois referred to Interzone in 2007 as the "handsomest SF magazine in the business".
 In 2006, the Science Fiction Writers of America removed the magazine from its list of professional markets due to low rates and small circulation.
 However, within the genre field the magazine is still ranked as a professional publication.
 As Dozois has stated, "By the definition of SFWA, Interzone doesn't really qualify as a 'professional magazine' because of its low rates and circulation, but as it's thoroughly professional in the caliber of writers that it attracts and in the quality of the fiction it produces, just about everyone considers it to be a professional magazine anyway."
 It pays semi-professional rates to writers.